saghul/sjs/docs/source/modules/console.rst

     .. js:function:: console.Console.prototype.log

         Outpits the given data to ``stdout`` with a newline.
-Data is formatted using :js:func:`utils/object.format`.
+Data is formatted using :js:func:`utils.object.format`.

         ::